-And just what are some of the questions that you should ask your partner in order to get the finance information that you need?
-Here are six that can definitely help you to financially prioritize before saying “I do”.
+And just what are some of the financial question to ask before getting married in order to get the information that you need?
+Here are six financial questions to ask before marriage that can definitely help you to prioritize financially before saying, “I do.”

 1. What is your credit score?